omnilaboratory/obd/docs/OBD-README.md

 # Current Features

-(Jun 10, 2020)
+(Sep 23, 2020)
 * Generate OBD(OmniBOLT Daemon) addresss for users.
 * Open Poon-Dryja Channel.
-* BTC and Omni assets in funding and transaction.
+* Omni assets in funding and transaction.
 * fund and close channel.
 * Commitment Transaction within a channel.
 * List latest commitment transaction in a channel.